liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 ![Figure 3: Text fields can be single line or multi-line.](../images/forms-multiline.png)

 **Select from List:** Users select one option (or more, if configured to allow it) from a list of choices.
-Choices are entered manually, or automatically populated by a data provider.
+Choices are entered manually or are automatically populated by a data provider.
 For example, a Country of Residence field can be selected from list field populated by a Countries of the World data provider.